 The Conservation Reserve Program (CRP) pays a yearly rental payment in exchange for farmers removing environmentally sensitive land from agricultural production and planting species that will improve environmental quality.
 Contracts can be between 10 to 15 years in length.

-Rental Rates are determined by the soil types on the enrolled area.
-The Otter Tail rates are $53/acre to $106/acre.
+Rental Rates are determined by the 3 major soil types on the enrolled area.
+The Otter Tail rates range from $50/acre to $175/acre.

 The Walk-In-Access (WIA) program pays landowners a yearly per-acre payment to allow public hunting access on the area enrolled.
 The state takes liability for the length of the contract.
-There are 1, 2, and 3-year contracts available with payments ranging from $10-$13/acre.
+There are 1, 2, and 3-year contracts available with payments at a flat rate of $18/acre.

 There is not a current sign up, however this usually occurs in the beginning of the year.